-The following requirements will help you ensure the container you choose is truly bear-proof:
+The following requirements will help you ensure the container you choose is bear-resistant:

-- Lids and doors should be tight enough to reduce odors, recessed, and self-closing.
+- Lids and doors should be recessed, self-closing and tight fitting to prevent odours from escaping.

-- Latches on all lids and doors must be bear-proof (i.e. claws unable to reach the latch trigger mechanism).
+- Latches on all lids and doors must be bear-resistant (i.e., bear’s claws unable to reach the latch trigger mechanism).

 - If the container is not able to be stored indoors, it must be sufficiently stable or capable of being anchored to a solid, stationary base to prevent tipping by large bears.